 1. Real World Simulations With Interactive Objects

-Real world simulations are inherently immersive when done correctly.
+Real-world simulations are inherently immersive when done correctly.
 But you can make them even more engaging by adding clickable objects and hot spots.
 Realistic environments and situations are the basis of this eLearning activity.
 As such, you should incorporate relatable images, sounds, and processes.
 At first glance, online learners may think that it's a traditional online demo or tutorial.
 However, they'll know it's something unique and exciting when the first interactive object appears.
-They have the power to move items into place, combine different objects, and use them to complete the task.
+They have the power to move items into place, combine different objects, and use simulations to complete the task.

 2. High-Risk eLearning Scenarios In Real Time

 Augmented reality is a powerful and lifesaving tool in the right hands.
 Medical practitioners can practice complex procedures without endangering their patients.
 In addition, machine operators have the ability to master their tools in a safe environment.
 Virtually any industry that involves risk-taking can benefit from augmented reality scenarios.
 Best of all, it can be done in real time so that employees experience the same pressure and stress.
 It mimics every aspect of the real world situation.
 As a result, employees gain valuable experience, minus the workplace injuries.
 Every decision they make leads to a different outcome and allows them to see the consequences of their actions.

 3. Immersive Stories Starring The Online Learner